synzen/MonitoRSS/README.md

 	}
 ```

-###Database Selection
-**I strongly recommend leaving this on `sqlite3` in config.json**.
-It can be set to sqlite3 or mysql, however the bot *may* have connection failures after some time. sqlite3 however should be working fine.

-Should you wish to try and use MySQL (and given that you already know what it is and have it installed), it is as simple as changing the login details in mysqlCred.json as well as the `sqlType` in config.json.
-If you don't have/use MySQL, it is very simple to set up.
-All you must do is install MySQL on your system and set up the root account with a password.
-The bot will handle everything else.

-SQLite on the otherhand requires no setup.
-It will create the database in the same directory as server.js on first startup.

-The difference between the two is that for sqlite, the database is created in the same directory as server.js, whereas for mysql (generally used for more "heavy" apps) creates a database in a separate directory.

-###Other Customizations
 Putting tags such as {title}, {description}, {summary}, {author}, {link}, {image}, {date} will add the feed's respective information into the text.
 This can either be in the main message, or in the embed.
 Regular [Markdown formatting] (https://support.discordapp.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-) is possible wherever Discord allows.

 `"message": "{date}\nA new feed has arrived!\n\n**{title}**\n{description}"`

+##Database Selection
+I recommend leaving this on `sqlite3`.
+It can be set to sqlite3 or mysql, however the bot *may* have connection failures after some time with MySQL. sqlite3 however should be working fine.

+Should you wish to try and use MySQL (and given that you already know what it is and have it installed), it is quite simple.
+If you don't already have MySQL installed on your system, [install it](https://dev.mysql.com/downloads/mysql/) and set up the root account password.
+Then use `npm install mysql` to install the node package for it in the same directory as server.js.
+Change the login details in mysqlCred.json as well as the `sqlType` in config.json to `mysql`.
+The bot will handle everything else.

+SQLite on the otherhand requires no setup.
+It will create the database in the same directory as server.js on first startup.

 ##Controlling RSS Feeds through Discord